OlgaJ1989/taste-of-poland/README.md

       ![Cards](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/cards.PNG)

 * Interactive footer across all pages
     * It consists of clickable icons linking the user to a choice of social media platforms (Facebook, Twitter, Instagram).
-All links open in new tabs so the user does not have to leave the Sussex Walks page.
+All links open in new tabs so the user does not have to leave the Taste of Poland page.

       ![Footer](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/footer.PNG)